AltorvoAV/TFT-lore/content/Miscellaneous/Dreams.md

 ### First Dream
 - Drachen wakes in a dark location - he feels the freezing wind blow on his glowing skin.
 - The floor beneath him is a mesmerizing black with red flecks, moving like flowing silk.
 Looking slightly up, he can see white silk blowing out around a black circle.
 And can hear a breathing behind them… a creature tall and spindly… 3 pale rippled faces, with intricate vines joining their face together.
-”*The moon shines upon you… You may not know who you are… ask two questions and if they are interesting, we may allow a third.
+- **Voice**: ”*The moon shines upon you… You may not know who you are… ask two questions and if they are interesting, we may allow a third.
 Ask and each will answer.*”

 Drachen continued to ask questions, but that has been lost to time.

 ### Second Dream
 Drachen calls out to his Patron
 - **Patron**: “*Close your eyes my child, I will show you.
 Start to earn your desire*”
 - You see the back of someone’s head as they’re walking through the forest muttering about finding the truth and avenging their son's death (Nat Pagel)… a couple of seconds later a black shadow flashes past and suddenly their head falls to the floor with the body falling a second later.
-- A black figure continues walking out of the forest into the clearing, slowly stops walking and stares back - directly in to observer’s eyes.
+- A [[Black Figure.jpg|black figure]] continues walking out of the forest into the clearing, slowly stops walking and stares back - directly in to observer’s eyes.
 - The figure mutters: “*I’ll see you soon Drachen.*” Then walks forward and rips Drachen out of his vision.

 ---